abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 ## Case Studies

 Now, if you’re feeling skeptical of my thesis, you might be thinking that I picked the handful of examples that happen to fit my narrative.
 I’m not!
-Improving local reasoning may be the closest thing we have to a silver bullet in improving software quality.
+Improving local reasoning may be the closest thing we have to a “holy grail” in improving software quality.
 We've been chasing it for decades; it’s the foundation of several whole programming paradigms.

 <a name='go-to-statement-considered-harmful'></a>Let’s start with Edgar Dijkstra’s 1968 paper “Go To Statement Considered Harmful”.
 He opens by arguing that

 > …our intellectual powers are rather geared to master static relations and… our powers to visualize processes evolving in time are relatively poorly developed.
-For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the attic program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.
+For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the static program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.

 He traces this out in terms of the *coordinates* we use to describe the progress of the program, and specifically of the process the program represents.
 Those coordinates are textual markers (like line numbers!) or dynamic indexes in contexts like loops.